hapax/hapax.github.io/assets/chandra.md

 ### One-dimensional box <a id="sec-2-1" name="sec-2-1"></a>

-Bohr's model tells us how to calculate single-electron energy levels for hydrogen and other heavy elements as well.
+Bohr's model is a useful illustration of how to calculate energy levels.
+But the calculation only works for a *single* electron.
-But once we start adding more electrons, things become dramatically more complicated since the electrons interact.
+Once we start adding more, the electrons repel, and things become dramatically more complicated.
-We will instead consider
+In other words, an atomic is not a Fermi gas!
+Rather than trying to derive chemistry from first principle, we will ignore all these difficulties, and adapt the Bohr model into something we can use.

+One complication of the Bohr model was the exists of different radii.
+Instead, we are going to fix a *single* orbit, of circumference $L = 2\pi r$.
+Then the Bohr-de Broglie quantisation condition becomes

+$$
+\lambda_n = \frac{L}{n},
+$$

+and the energy levels are

+$$
+E_n = \frac{2\pi^2 \hbar^2 n^2}{m_e L^2}.
+$$

 Instead of an atom, let's consider the much simple scenario of a one-dimensional box, of length $L$.